lacps/lacps.github.io/_posts/2002-10-07-hartmeyerorum.md

 excerpt: Tips for growing Drosera hartmeyerorum.
 last_modified_at: 2017-08-27T14:28:13-05:00
 categories: Articles
+author: Ivan Snyder
 ---

-by Ivan Snyder
 Photography by Ed Read
 October 7, 2002

 Here are a few tips for growing the newly discovered sundew <em>Drosera hartmeyerorum</em>.
 It is not at all difficult but will grow better for you if you follow a few rules.
 This sundew can be especially attractive if grown right.
 And you might notice the plant gives off a delightful sweet citrus fragrance.
 I hope more people will want to grow this new sundew and bring it into vogue.
 Try to figure out what those strange organs are for!
 GROWING AREA